syncfusion-content/wpf-docs/wpf/Calendar/Getting-Started.md

 ## Adding WPF CalendarEdit via designer

-1) The `CalendarEdit` can be added to an application by dragging it from the toolbox to a designer view.
+1. The `CalendarEdit` can be added to an application by dragging it from the toolbox to a designer view.
 The following dependent assemblies will be added automatically:

     * Syncfusion.Shared.WPF

 ![wpf calendar control added by designer](Getting-Started_images/wpf-calendar-control-added-by-designer.png)

-2) Set the properties for `CalendarEdit` in design mode using the SmartTag feature.
+2. Set the properties for `CalendarEdit` in design mode using the SmartTag feature.

 ## Adding WPF CalendarEdit via XAML

 To add the `CalendarEdit` manually in XAML, follow these steps:

-1) Create a new WPF project in Visual Studio.
+1. Create a new WPF project in Visual Studio.

-2) Add the following required assembly references to the project:
+2. Add the following required assembly references to the project:

     * Syncfusion.Shared.WPF

-3) Import Syncfusion WPF schema **http://schemas.syncfusion.com/wpf**, and declare the CalendarEdit in XAML page.
+3. Import Syncfusion WPF schema **http://schemas.syncfusion.com/wpf**, and declare the CalendarEdit in XAML page.

+{% capture codesnippet1 %}
 {% tabs %}

 {% highlight XAML %}